 Establishing Residency in Portugal

-We have law partners and accountants for immigration, business creation for entrepreneurs, investment, real estate, and visa categories such as ARI 90-A (Golden Visa).
+We have law partners and accountants for immigration, entrepreneurial activity, investment, real estate, and other areas.
 Our professional network includes bankers, insurance agents, and services for everyday life such as private Portuguese tutors.

-Note: Fiscal Representation for the NIF is only offered by RTP in person and as part of the visa service.
-It cannot be purchased from us, nor obtained from us via Power of Attorney.
+Note: Fiscal Representation for the NIF is only offered by RTP as part of the Standard and Premium relocation services.
+It cannot be purchased separately.
 However, we can provide referrals for obtaining NIFs and opening bank accounts remotely.

 For residency purposes in Portugal, all nationalities are divided into three groups: